michael-at-boost/acf-heading-field/README.md

 include_once('acf-heading-field/acf-heading-field.php');
 ```

+## v1.0.0

+Added default values.
+Initially the default tag is <p>
+This can be overwritten theme-wide and per field.

 ## v0.9.1

 Release candidate for v1.
 Seems to be working fine but hasn't been battle tested.
 Thanks for submitting any issues that you come across.

-## TODO
-integrate the picker dropdown into the textbox so it can function as a regular text input with subtle heading options
-then it can be used for every single text input in the site
-and look more streamlined.